 In general, baby bearded dragons (over two weeks of age) can be handled in short sessions (between five and 15 minutes), two to four times per day.
 Adult bearded dragons (seven months or older) can be handled for up to two hours.

-Remember, bearded dragon hatchlings (less than two weeks old) should not be taken out of the tank unless it is an emergency.
+Remember, bearded dragon hatchlings (less than two weeks old) should not be taken out of the

 When Not To Handle Your Bearded Dragon?